Jannabie/WagaHime-Tools/README.md

 ---

 ## Important Notes

+**Script entries start at index 0007** — After extraction, entries `0000` through `0006` are internal engine data and must not be edited.
+Only edit files from `0007_....txt` onwards.
+These are the entries that contain actual in-game dialogue and script text.

 **Encoding** — Script files are CP932 (Microsoft Shift-JIS).
 The extractor saves `.txt` as UTF-8 for easy editing; the repacker re-encodes to CP932 automatically.
 Do not change `--text-encoding` unless you know what you're doing.